-- O2 Richard Tucker Park sees incremental shadow up to three hours in the morning of June 21.
-The Park is largely a hard surface and the duration of the shadow cast by With-Action conditions is at most 47 minutes when compared to existing conditions.
+- O2 Richard Tucker Park sees incremental shadow up to nearly three hours in the morning of June 21.
+The Park is largely a hard surface and the duration of the shadow cast by With-Action conditions is at most 57 minutes when compared to existing conditions.
 Currently, the site includes tall buildings along Columbus Avenue that cast shadow on Richard Tucker Park.
-The incremental shadow studied in the detailed analysis shows the increment from No-Action conditions, which would keep the existing buildings 50 feet' deep along Columbus Avenue and replace the demolished portion beyond 50 feet of Columbus Avenue with a low base and towers that are set back.
-No-Action conditions would allow more sunlight to reach Richard Tucker Park than it currently receives.
-Since plantings in the Park have been selected and thrive with the morning shadow it currently experiences, the small incremental shadow over current conditions and the shadow impact from the projected development would not be significant. - O3 Lincoln Center Plaza has two analysis days (May 6 and June 21) with incremental shadows around 50 minutes.
-The shadows occur early in the morning (starting at 6:18 am and 5.55 am) and ending at 7:11 am and 6:45am.
-At its largest, the incremental shadows touch Hearst Plaza, a portion of the reflecting pool found at Hearst Plaza and the green roof on Elinor Bunin Munroe Film Center.
-The duration of the incremental shadows is not long enough to impact plantings.
-The timing of the incremental shadows in the early morning, when these public spaces are not highly utilized by visitors, minimizes any potential that incremental shadows would impact the enjoyment of visitors at this important New York City open space.
-Consequently, the incremental shadows impact cannot be considered significant. - O4 Damrosch Park experiences ten minutes of incremental shadow on June 21st and according to the CEQR Technical Manual shadows of that duration cannot have significant impacts. - O9 The Broadway Mall experiences incremental shadow impact in varying degrees, but in all cases, the impact is relatively small and fast moving because of the narrowness of the Mall.
+The incremental shadow studied in the detailed analysis shows the increment from No-Action conditions, which would demolish these tall buildings along Columbus Avenue and replace them with a lower base and towers that are setback.
+No-Action conditions would allow more sunlight to reach the park than it currently receives.
+Since plantings in the Park have been selected and thrive with the morning shadow it currently experiences, the small incremental shadow over current conditions suggests that the plantings should continue to thrive under With-Action conditions and the shadow impact from the projected development would not be significant. - O3 Lincoln Center Plaza has one analysis day (May 6) with an incremental shadow over 15 minutes.
+The shadow occurs early in the morning (starting at 6:18 am) and ends at 7:11 am.
+At its largest, the incremental shadow touches Hearst Plaza, a portion of the reflecting pool found at Hearst Plaza and the green roof on Elinor Bunin Munroe Film Center.
+The duration of the incremental shadow is not long enough to impact plantings.
+The timing of the incremental shadow in the early morning, when these public spaces are not highly utilized by visitors, minimizes any potential that an incremental shadow would impact the enjoyment of visitors at this important New York City open space.
+Consequently, the incremental shadow impact cannot be considered significant. - O4 Damrosch Park experiences just seven minutes of incremental shadow on June 21st and according to the CEQR Technical Manual shadows of that duration cannot have significant impacts. - O9 The Broadway Mall experiences incremental shadow impact in varying degrees, but in all cases, the impact is relatively small and fast moving because of the narrowness of the Mall.
 The Mall is most highly utilized at a small portion closest to the streets which cross it, where seating and plantings are typically found.
 While the shadow duration of the entire mall is over three hours in the morning of June 21st, the vast majority of that incremental shadow is cast on the center of the median, which consists mostly of plantings and subway ventilation grates that are not actively not used by the public.
 This fast-moving early morning sun will not change the amount of direct sun the median receives so much that it would impact the ability of the plants there to thrive.
 The existing vegetation in the median is assumed to be species hardy enough to thrive in a median of a busy street, which can survive the varied sunlight conditions that exist along Broadway.
 Consequently, any shadow impact cannot be considered significant.